diegosteiner/heimv/README.md

 Then inside the container you may run:

 - `bin/rails-dev-server` to start rails server
-- `bin/shakapacker-dev-server` to start webpack dev server
+- `bin/vite dev` to start vite dev server
 - `bin/sidekiq-job-worker` to start the sidekiq worker process

 To visit the automatically created default organization, visit <http://heimv.localhost:3000/>.